The Turmoil of Upgrading to a New Computer

 I left Buttermere on this morning, a very content and satisfied person.

-16 x 9, Buttermere, Cumbria, Fells, fleetwith-pike, Haystacks, Lake, lake-district, Landscape, Mountains, Pine-Trees, Reflections, Sentenials, Summer, sunrise, tony-tomlinson-photography, UK
+Buttermere, Cumbria, Fells, Fleetwith-pike, Haystacks, Lake, lake-district, Landscape, Mountains, Pine-Trees, Reflections, Centennials, Summer, sunrise, tony-tomlinson-photography, UK

 3 July 2025